 The highpoint of Montana is Granite Peak (12,807') in the Absaroka-Beartooth Wilderness.
 Reaching this summit requires a difficult mountaineering effort.
 While some superfit climbers will reach the top in a day, most do it as an overnight trip.

 To find more hikes in Montana or to learn more about the hikes I've listed above, I recommend purchasing hiking guidebooks on Amazon (or from your local retailer).
-Another option is using alltrails.com, but you have to be very careful when using that website as its information is often wrong or incomplete.
+Another option is using AllTrails, but you have to be very careful when using that website as its information is sometimes wrong or incomplete.
 Published hiking guidebooks will likely always be significantly better than the information you find online.

 BEST BACKPACKING TRIPS IN MONTANA